DataScienceWithAbinash/Web-Application-For-Complaint/README.md

 # Web-Application-For-Complaints
-A web application which will helps to manage all the complaints in a single database.
+A web application that will help to manage all the complaints in a single database.

 ## Why is it required?